t04glovern/alexa-gadget-cat-feeder/.blog/README.md

     ProjectNameGadget().main()
 ```

 An example might be that we would like to run some custom code to switch on an LED whenever an alarm finishes ringing.
-For this we could add some code to the `on_notifications_clearindicator` function like so
+For this we could add some code to the `on_notifications_clearindicator` function like so.

 ```python
 ...